 With its curry being more robust than the fish dishes above, both in terms of its spices and its consistency, the chicken was indescribably succulent and tender.

 As a matter of fact, one of the Lions mistook this for another halibut dish.
-In any case, the sauce was just as addictive as the Seafood Moilee, with a subtle sweetness that’s complimented by the heat of the finely ground spices.
+In any case, the sauce was just as addictive as the Seafood Moilee, with a subtle sweetness that’s complemented by the heat of the finely ground spices.

 These crispy and crunchy okra fries were a tad oily, but dangerously addictive nonetheless given the masala batter they were freshly fried in.